Tommy Lee Jones: Career

-Early acting and film (1960s–1980)
+Early acting and film (1969–1982)

-Jones moved to New York to become an actor, making his Broadway debut in 1969's A Patriot for Me in a number of supporting roles.
+After graduating from Harvard in 1969, Jones moved to New York City to become an actor, making his Broadway debut in 1969's A Patriot for Me in a number of supporting roles.
 In 1970, he landed his first film role, coincidentally playing a Harvard student in Love Story (Erich Segal, the author of Love Story, said that he based the lead character of Oliver on aspects of two undergraduate roommates he knew while on a sabbatical at Harvard, Jones and Al Gore).

 In early 1971, he returned to Broadway in Abe Burrows' Four on a Garden where he shared the stage with Carol Channing and Sid Caesar.
 Between 1971 and 1975 he portrayed Dr. Mark Toland on the ABC soap opera One Life to Live.
 He returned to the stage for a short-lived 1974 production of Ulysses in Nighttown, an adaptation of one episode from James Joyce's novel Ulysses, playing Stephen Dedalus opposite Zero Mostel's Leopold Bloom and directed by Burgess Meredith.
 It was followed by the acclaimed TV movie The Amazing Howard Hughes, where he played the lead role.